 Blended Learning study enables you to combine distance learning study with a period of full-time study at the London School of Hygiene & Tropical Medicine.
-If you are registered for the MSc degree or the PGDip and have been allowed to proceed to the elective modules you may study up to two elective modules at the London School of Hygiene & Tropical Medicine.
-There will be some restrictions on the choice of elective modules available for Blended Learning study, the period of time in which the study of these modules must be completed and the number of students who can register for Blended Learning study each year
+If you are registered for the MSc degree or the PGDip and have been allowed to proceed to the elective modules you may study up to two elective modules at the London School of Hygiene & Tropical Medicine in place of distance learning modules.
+There will be restrictions on the choice of elective modules available for Blended Learning study, the period of time in which the study of these modules must be completed and the number of students who can register for Blended Learning study each year.
+Modules studied by Blended Learning are subject to the London School of Hygiene and Tropical Medicine (LSHTM) regulations.

-Details related to Blended Learning study are set out in the Guidelines for Blended Learning, found on the LSHTM website, under the 'How you study' tab.
+Details related to Blended Learning study are set out in the Guidelines for Blended Learning, available to registered students on the LSHTM website.